-One of cannabis’ greatest attribute is its ability to evolve.
 Over the years many potent cannabis strains have come into existence only to disappear from the public view due to overconsumption or simple poor breeding.
 Strains such as Acapulco Gold and Panama Red, while readily available in the 1960’s have all but vanished from the stoner lexicon.
-Below KushCA lists 5 marijuana strains that could easily fall into the category of myth or legend, as to smoke any would truly be the stuff of fairytales:
+Below KushCA lists 5 of the rarest marijuana strains that could easily fall into the category of myth or legend, as to smoke any would truly be the stuff of fairytales:

 This may come as a bit of a surprise to folks but Africa actually produces some of the most potent cannabis on the planet.
 Incidentally, they are also some of the largest consumers of cannabis in the world.
 Legend has it that Bob Marley smoked some daga during his concert in Zimbabwe and exclaimed it was some of the best ganja he ever smoked.
 Perhaps Mr. Marley was smoking on Angola Roja, one of the rarest representatives of African strains on the continent.
 Angola Roja, or Liamba as its regionally called, was discovered during the Portuguese occupation in 1575.
 Once Angola was colonized, this particular strain was exported to other countries.
 There are many hypotheses about why Angola Roja is disappearing but no one can tell for sure.